MattBarkway/shopping-list/README.md

+[WIP]

+This is a personal project to create a collaborative shopping list app.

-A collaborative shopping list, built with Actix Web, Svelte and SurrealDB.
+Its built with Svelte, FastAPI and Postgres.